 Let Us Help

-To get help with jaw pain in the Detroit area, please call (248) 480-0085 today for an appointment with a TMJ dentist at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.
+To get relief from jaw pain in the Detroit area, call (248) 480-0085 today or use our online contact form to schedule an appointment with a TMJ and sleep dentist at Michigan Center for TMJ & Sleep Wellness in Rochester Hills.